-Financial asset at amortized cost-treasury bills
+Financial asset at amortized cost

-The Company has adopted 12-month ECL approach, based on management assessment, there will be immaterial impact on treasury bills due to the following factors:
+There will be immaterial impact on treasury bills due to the following factors:

 - It is issued and guaranteed by government of Egypt. - There is no history of default. - Incorporating forward-looking information would not result in an increase in expected default rate.